Annual Campaign Manager

 - Ability to take initiative with minimal supervision.

-- Ability to work effectively with a wide range of organizational stakeholders, including staff, volunteers, board members and community leaders.
+- Ability to work effectively with a wide range of organizational stakeholders, including donors, volunteers, board members, staff, and community leaders.

 - Adherence to industry code of ethics and donor confidentiality.